gbdev/pandocs/content/MBC5.md

 ### 0000-1FFF - RAM Enable (Write Only)

-Mostly the same as for MBC1, a value of $0A will enable reading and writing to external RAM.
-A value of $00 will disable it.
+Mostly the same as for MBC1.
+Writing $0A will enable reading and writing to external RAM.
+Writing $00 will disable it.

 ### 2000-2FFF - 8 least significant bits of ROM bank number (Write Only)

-The 8 least significant bits of the ROM bank number goes here.
+The 8 least significant bits of the ROM bank number go here.
 Writing 0 will indeed give bank 0 on MBC5, unlike other MBCs.

 ### 3000-3FFF - 9th bit of ROM bank number (Write Only)